stackbit-projects/ondevs-333e7/content/_index.md

           first using their media to run impression based marketing on YouTube.
           With short cinematic clips that contained branding.
 OverOver 3,000,000 unique ad views and the first sale of services online.£8,000 profit for a happy board.
-With investment including OnDevs Ltd. fees totalling £1,500
+With investment including OnDevs Ltd. fees totaling £1,500
   - type: section_cta
     template: section_cta
     section_id: call-to-action